Caltech-IPAC/firefly_client/_sources/usage/displaying-images.rst.txt

 ----------------------

 When multiple images covering the same sky location are displayed, you can align and lock by sky coordinates.
-A dedicated method is not available, but the following action can be dispatched to lock and align by world coordinates:
+To lock and align by world coordinates:

 .. code-block:: py

-        fc.dispatch('ImagePlotCntlr.wcsMatch',
-                    payload=dict(matchType='Standard',
-                                 lockMatch=True))
+    fc.align_images(lock_match=True)

 Retrieving Images Using IRSA-Specific Searches
 ----------------------------------------------